haskell-github-trust/replace-megaparsec/README.md

    The premise of this library is that monadic parsers are great for finding small signal patterns in a stream of otherwise noisy text.

-   There is a reluctance to forego the speedup opportunities afforded by restricting ourselves to regular grammars, but this is an old superstition about opportunities which
+   Our reluctance to forego the speedup opportunities afforded by restricting ourselves to regular grammars is an old superstition about opportunities which
    [remain mostly unexploited anyway](https://swtch.com/~rsc/regexp/regexp1.html).
    The performance compromise of allowing stack memory allocation (a.k.a. pushdown